matheus-asilva/machine_learning_nd/supervised_learning/project/README.md

 ### Code

 The main code for this project is located in the `finding_donors.ipynb` notebook file.
-Additional supporting code for visualizing the necessary graphs can be found in `visuals.py`.
-Additionally, the `Report.html` file contains a snapshot of the main code in the jupyter notebook with all code cells executed.

 ### Run